google-deepmind/concordia/concordia/examples/one_more_song/README.md

 ```

 `--editor-port` also performs the documented paused Leon goal intervention using
-the actual designer controls.
+the actual designer controls at a separate 1280px desktop viewport, even when
+the player viewport is mobile-sized.
+This does not claim a phone-sized designer
+journey.
 Its evidence contains the old private goal: keep
 that output private.
 Omit it for an unintervened baseline.
 For a fresh mobile-size
 fixture, use `--width 390` (emulation, not a physical phone).
 For a fresh local-model
 game, add `--real`; `--scenario compromise`, `demand`, `revision`, or `ambiguous`